NOW ENROLLING NEW STUDENTS

 Sarah graduated with a Bachelors of Music Education degree with a major in piano and minor in voice.
 She has 20+ years of teaching experience, including private music lessons in piano, flute, guitar, ukelele, and voice, group guitar lessons, children’s choir, general music theory classes, and small ensemble groups.
 She continues to teach, perform, compose and record original music, both locally and internationally with Grammy award-winning producers such as Ruslan Sirota (work with Diane Warren, Ne-Yo, & Josh Groban) and Grammy-nominated Pat Manske (recordings with Lloyd Maines of the Dixie Chicks, Robert Earl Keen, & Terri Hendrix).

 Anne grew up in Kerrville, Texas loving the outdoors and spending weekends riding horses and rounding up cattle.
 She went to college thinking she could solve all the world's environmental problems by obtaining a Master's degree in Environmental Management.
 She spent the next 20+ years in enforcement of environmental laws working as a chemist, hazardous waste investigator, and then manager, and special assistant to the Enforcement Director of the State's environmental agency.
 When she and her husband were blessed with twins later in life, she decided upon early retirement and became a full-time Mom.
 After the kids started school, Anne began a new part-time career as a contractor specializing in bookkeeping and office management where she currently provides services for two businesses in Wimberley.
-Anne and her husband, Tim, and children, Alexandra and Sean, live in Wimberley and love to spend time at the beach, play with their dog Buddy, spend time with friends, or read books/play games.
+Anne and her husband, Tim, and children, Alexandra and Sean, live in Wimberley and love to spend time at the beach, play with their dog, Buddy, and cat, Winnie, and spend time with friends, or read books/play games.